alvivi/typescript-underscore/README.md

 native implementations of **forEach**, **map**, **reduce**, **filter**, **every**, **some** and **indexOf**.

-Theses ambient declaration source files add statically type information for use [underscore.js](http://underscorejs.org/) in [TypeScript](http://www.typescriptlang.org/).
+These ambient declaration source files add statically type information for use [underscore.js](http://underscorejs.org/) in [TypeScript](http://www.typescriptlang.org/).